-Over the past few months, threat intelligence teams around the world have been tracking a significant increase in phishing attacks.
-These attacks coincide with a temporary drop in more traditional attacks, indicating that attackers, like workers, are modifying their efforts in order to accommodate changes due to the pandemic.
+Due to the continued growth of remote work, threat intelligence teams around the world have been tracking a significant increase in phishing and social engineering attacks.
+These attacks coincide with a temporary drop in more traditional cyber attacks, indicating that attackers, like workers, are modifying their efforts in order to accommodate changes in how we work.
 In fact, our recent Global Threat Landscape Report details this and more.

-More people are now working from home, and they are connecting back into the office from their home networks, and quite often, using their personal computers.
-Attackers are looking to target these users’ devices as a way into the corporate network or cloud.
-They attempt to lure unsuspecting victims into going to malicious sites, clicking on malicious links, or providing personal information via email or over the phone.
-They do this by impersonating legitimate organizations, such as the Centers for Disease Control and the World Health Organization, and offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
-Similar attacks target healthcare workers, political movements, or even the recently unemployed using the same sort of tactics.
+Attackers are attempting to capitalize on the current business environment via social engineering attacks.
+For example, during the early stages of the COVID-19 pandemic, they impersonated legitimate organizations, such as the Centers for Disease Control and the World Health Organization, offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
+Similar attacks targeted healthcare workers, political movements, or even the recently unemployed using the same sort of tactics.

 It is a perpetual bombardment, every minute of the day, 24x7x365.
 And the odds are in the favor of the attacker, because they only need one unsuspecting person to click on a malicious link or attachment to open up the gates into the corporate network.
 And the truth is, nobody is immune – from entry-level employees, contractors, and interns at one end, on up to the C-Suite at the other.
 Business partners can also be indirect targets, mining them to obtain information to soften up targets.
 And for those of us now connecting to the office through our home networks, even our children are potential targets.
 Even seasoned security professionals get caught off-guard, in part because attack tactics have become more sophisticated.